kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Applied Lesson

-Value and risk scale together.
+Value and risk scale together
-Governance enables sustainable AI.
+Governance enables sustainable AI
 Discipline protects value

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.